Example of configuring a security group for servers in a private network behind a load balancer

 <security_group>

-— The ID or name of the security group you created in step 2 can be viewed using the commandopenstack security group list
+— The ID or name of the security group you created in step 2 can be viewed with the commandopenstack security group list

 ;<port>

-can be viewed with the commandopenstack port list
+, you can view it with the commandopenstack port list

 .